LynnKirby/arrak.is/README.md

 expressing myself I have to intentionally make garbage, because garbage is imperfect but at least garbage exists.

+## Reviews

+> I love that Lynn's website is both retro and also a contemporary hellscape
+> &mdash; Alex

 ## Source structure

 * **`assets`**: Currently a dumping ground for website related things.
 Will